m4sterbunny/NewPortfolio/source/pages/blockchain.rst

 **General Responsibilities**

 - Updating GitBook docs using GitHub sync/Markdown, e.g. restructure and rewrite to provide a `single entry-point <https://docs.pantherprotocol.io/docs/panther-core/testnet#testnet-rewards>`_ for dApp community testers
-- How-to videos: working with branding team for high-production Get Started for retail test dApp users
+- :ref:`How-to videos <Videos>`: working with branding team for high-production Get Started for retail test dApp users (note, I have shared the pre-production version, not the music tracked and branded version).

 **Marketing Responsibilities**